 Finally, local governments can promote “hot” new areas or building complexes using city branding.
 Here the neighborhood-specific flags on major commercial thoroughfares throughout Chicago come to mind, all of which advance the “city of neighborhoods” branding and seek to cement an identity for a neighborhood, preferably based around its shopping district and consumer culture.
 Sometimes the branding is aspirational and seems to speak as much to potential investors as consumers: for example, in the Woodlawn neighborhood on the South Side, which is increasingly being placed within the crosshairs of speculators, banners along 61st street bill the area as “A Vibrant Community Full of Possibilities!”

 A good business climate for real estate also requires that the entire market be tightened through the removal of excess supply.
 Demolishing buildings, or facilitating their conversion, is not immediately profitable, but it is crucial for the flow of the real estate ecosystem.
 Due to its structural position outside the private sector, the local state is able to take on some of the longer-term risks and responsibilities that come with the cycles of real estate profit-making, which private actors or institutional investors would frequently write off as too large a liability or too distant a revenue prospect.
 By removing excess space, city governments also remove barriers to entry in the real estate sector.
-As Weber points out, “Investment can move between old and new products more efficiently when the costs of redevelopment are shifted to the public sector.”
+As Weber points out, “Investment can move between old and new products more efficiently when the costs of redevelopment are shifted to the public sector.”8Weber, From Boom to Bubble, 77.

 Tax Increment Financing